 How the fall of Zhou Yongkang may upend the "unwritten rules" of elite leadership.

-- By Sebastian VegSebastian Veg is a Research Professor at the School of Advanced Studies in Social Science in Paris. , Roderick MacFarquharRoderick MacFarquhar is the Leroy B. Williams Professor of History and Political Science and former Director of the John King Fairbank Center for East Asian Research at Harvard University. , Taisu ZhangTaisu Zhang is an Associate Professor at the Duke University School of Law and a Ph.D. candidate in History at Yale University. , Richard McGregorRichard McGregor is the Washington Bureau Chief for the Financial Times and the newspaper’s former Beijing Bureau Chief.
+- By Sebastian VegSebastian Veg is a Research Professor at the School of Advanced Studies in Social Science in Paris. , Roderick MacFarquharRoderick MacFarquhar is the Leroy B. Williams Professor of History and Political Science and former Director of the John King Fairbank Center for East Asian Research at Harvard University. , Taisu ZhangTaisu Zhang is an Associate Professor at the Duke University School of Law., Richard McGregorRichard McGregor is the Washington Bureau Chief for the Financial Times and the newspaper’s former Beijing Bureau Chief.

 On July 29, the Chinese Communist Party’s Central Commission for Discipline Inspection (CCDI) announced it was investigating ex-security czar Zhou Yongkang "on suspicion of grave violations of discipline."
 Zhou, who retired from the Politburo Standing Committee (PBSC) in 2012, is the first member of that body, the Party’s elite inner circle, to face such an inquest for corruption and abuses of power.
 Contributors discuss Zhou’s long-anticipated downfall and the possible outcomes of Chinese President Xi Jinping’s sweeping anti-corruption campaign. —The ChinaFile Editors